 Both the Blur and Silhouette effects can be edited and undone by going back into the respective tool; the blur is cancelled using the cross, as we would when first using the effect.
 The birds can be replaced by tapping another preset, or removed by tapping the the circle with a line through it at the top of the screen.

 3. Image adjustments (sliders icon)

 Here we can adjust the image tone, colour and the strength of the gel and texture.
 The three sliders on the image control the overall brightness, contrast and colour saturation.
 It’s worth noting that these adjustments affect the base image, not the overlays and effects.
 The two sliders at the bottom control the density of the gel and texture respectively.
 Curiously, there is only a cross on this screen, which applies the changes when tapped.
-To undo the adjustments we need either go back into the adjustment and reset the sliders manually or tap the chosen gel or texture again.
-I find this a little counter-intuitive but you do get used to it.
+To undo the adjustments we need either go back into the adjustment and reset the sliders manually or tap the chosen gel or texture again; I find this a little counter-intuitive.

 Compounding overlays and effects

-Unlike some other editing apps, layering our effects is fairly limited in DistressedFX.
+Layering the effects is fairly limited in DistressedFX.
 At any one time, we can overlay one gel and one texture, along with one instance of blur and a silhouette preset.
 If we want to be more creative and add additional effects, we first need to merge (flatten) the image.
-To do this press and hold one finger on the image.
-We see a message warning us this cannot be undone.
-This is final and we will not be able to revert to the image before it was merged, other than reloading your base image and starting again.
+To do this press and hold one finger on the image; this is final and we will not be able to revert to the image before it was merged, other than reloading your base image and starting again.